 (2) The amounts shown in this column represent stock awards granted in February of each year based on the prior year's performance, with the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
-The number of shares awarded in 2018, together with the grant date values of each award, is disclosed in the Grants of Plan-Based Awards During 2018 table on page 43.
+The number of shares awarded in 2019, together with the grant date values of each award, is disclosed in the Grants of Plan-Based Awards During 2019 table on page 45.

 (4) The amounts shown reflect the change in the present value of benefits under the pension plans listed in the Pension Benefits table.
-The lower increases in present pension value in 2018 for the pension plans in Switzerland were mainly driven by the mandated use of higher interest rates to discount projected future benefits and the impact of exchange rates between USD and CHF.
+The higher increases in present pension value in 2019 were mainly driven by the mandated use of lower interest rates to discount projected future benefits and the impact of exchange rates between USD and CHF.
+Excluding the impact of lower interest rates (by using 2018 interest rate assumptions), Mr. Calantzopoulos's 2019 change in pension value would have been \$3,107,616 and his total compensation would have been \$19,929,067.